alex-karpenko/psql-query-exporter/README.md

   ssl_verify: true      # if it's false and SSL is in use,
                         # than certificate verification will be omitted,
                         # may be overridden by source/db config
+  backoff_interval: 10s # default interval between failed connection attempts
+  max_backoff_interval: 300s # every time after failed connection to the DB
+                             # interval between connection attempts increases
+                             # by value of backoff_interval, but no more than value
+                             # of the max_backoff_interval

 ```